norfolkpine/reggie-frontend/docs/README.md

 # Documentation

-Welcome to the reggie-frontend documentation.
+Welcome to the opie-frontend documentation.
 This directory contains comprehensive documentation about the application architecture, development practices, and deployment.

 ## Overview